100 Notable alumni of

 -

-Dr. Cyril O'Donnell was a prolific professor and teacher of management at the University of California at Los Angeles.
-He consulted on operations management topics for some of the largest US corporations such as Hughes Aircraft, as well as the government of Jamaica.
+Dr. Cyril O'Donnell was a professor and teacher of management at the University of California at Los Angeles.
+He consulted on operations management topics for corporations such as Hughes Aircraft, as well as the government of Jamaica.
 He was a co-author of the book Principles of Management with Harold Koontz which sold more than two million copies worldwide with translations in 15 languages.